ietf-wg-ccwg/rfc5033bis/draft-scheffenegger-congress-rfc5033bis.md

 This document does not give hard-and-fast requirements for an appropriate congestion control scheme.
 Rather, the document provides
-a set of criteria that should be considered and weighed by the IETF in the context of each proposal.
+a set of criteria that should be considered and weighed by the developers of congestion control algorithms and by the IETF in the context of each proposal.
-The high-order criteria for any new proposal is that a serious scientific study of the pros and cons of the proposal needs to have been done such that the IETF has a well- rounded set of information to consider.
+The high-order criteria for any new proposal is that a serious scientific study of the pros and cons of the proposal needs to have been done before a proposal is considered for publication by the IETF or before it is deployed at large scale.

 After initial studies, we encourage authors to write a specification of their proposals for publication in the RFC series to allow others